 Congressional requirements described in the Department of Homeland Security Appropriations Bill (2020) require ICE to make the following data publicly accessible.

-ICE provides the following detention, Alternatives to Detention and facility information below.
+ICE provides the following detention, Alternatives to Detention (ATD) and facility information below.
 The data tables are searchable and sortable, and worksheets are protected to ensure their accuracy and reliability.
 ICE confirms the integrity of the data as published on this site, but cannot attest to subsequent transmissions.
 Data fluctuate until "locked" at the conclusion of the fiscal year.

 Alternatives to Detention Program